NathanMcMillan54/FOMOSv3-Blue/README.md

 <u>was</u> a UI for mobile devices, Linux would start a Js UI that someone would use.
 Eventually I wanted it to turn
 into a full OS, and it will one day with Novusk.

 This is an OS that can run on whatever you want it to.
-Laptops, PCs, microcontrollers (with lots of specific attachments).
+Laptops, PCs, ands microcontrollers.